Robo Formers

 Robo Formers was a series of VHS videos distributed in the 1980s and 1990s.
-The episodes revolve around the Evil Empire of the Pandamoniums and their attempts to take over the Earth to which the Robo Formers team stands in their way as defenders of the planet.
+The episodes revolve around the Evil Empire of the Pandamoniums and their attempts to take over the Earth against which the Robo Formers team stands as defenders of the planet.

 The episodes themselves were taken from the cartoon series Starvengers which itself was the English title for the Japanese animated series Getter Robo G. Starvengers was produced by Jim Terry under his Force Five anime series line-up.
 Robo Formers was a redub of Starvengers.
 One exception was a single episode (see below) of Robo Formers that was redubbed from Gaiking, another of Jim Terry's Force Five series.

 The Robo Formers videos have no distributor information on the box although FB Productions appears on the inside of the box.
 The packaging designer is Can-Vision.
 Each title begins with the word "star".